-The wind resource in Hecate Strait is a remarkable utility scale world-class wind resource that can be developed to help meet the power needs in BC.
+The wind resource in Hecate Strait is a remarkable utility scale world-class wind resource that can be developed to help meet the power needs in BC with a possible first phase in the 600 MW range.

 The BC Government policy announcements (CleanBC and Climate Change Policies) make it clear that to achieve the Paris Accord Climate Action objectives and the province's GHG targets, BC must electrify most energy consuming uses and must convert more carbon-based fuel industries to electricity.